-GE863-GPS module, refer to fig. 3
+GE863-GPS module, refer to

+fiq.
+3

-Let's assume that the GPS factory configuration, memorized on NVM, hasn't been changed and a jumper is plugged into centre-position.
+Let's assume that the GPS factory setting, memorized on NVM memory, hasn't been changed and a jumper is plugged into centre-position.
 At the power on, the ASC1 serial port is running the SIRF BINARY protocol.
 For details concerning physical connection refer to [4], [5].